Pinterest Hidden Image

 Little fires Everywhere by Celeste ng in front of a bookshelf.

-Little Fires Everywhere Discussion Questions
+Quick Little Fires Everywhere Summary With Themes

 The novel starts out by telling the reader a home has burned.
-Did you like this early reveal of what was to come or would you have preferred to learn of this as the action unfolded?
+Did you like this early reveal of what was to come, or would you have preferred to learn of this as the action unfolded?

 By the end of Little Fires Everywhere, the reader knows the literal significance of the title.
 Discuss the figurative significance.